 All three of the products mentioned in this section are entirely free of additive ingredients that we consider to be unhealthy or unsafe.

 We're not suggesting any of these supplements should be used to treat any medical condition, or that they're as effective as any FDA-approved medication; rather, we're just sharing information that individuals averse to prescription medication can speak with their doctor about.

 Saxenda’s active ingredient is a chemical compound called liraglutide, which stimulates insulin secretion by the pancreas.

 Medical research has shown that this biological effect can cause weight loss in two ways: delayed gastric emptying and appetite suppression.

 Delayed gastric emptying means food stays in the stomach longer than usual, which keeps a patient full for longer.
 Appetite suppression is probably caused by this effect.

-Because liraglutide stays in the body for a relatively long time (it has a half-life of 13 hours), Saxenda only needs to be used once daily in most cases.
+Because Saxenda stays in the body for a relatively long time (it has a half-life of 13 hours), the medication only needs to be used once daily in most cases.